DeepraMazumder/Social-Network-Ads-Prediction-Analysis/README.md

-# Predictive Analysis of Social Network Advertisements
+# Social Network Ads Prediction Analysis

 This project focuses on building a machine learning model to predict user interactions with advertisements on social networks.
 By analyzing user demographics and ad-related data, the model predicts whether a given user is likely to click on a social media advertisement, helping businesses optimize their ad campaigns.